Last reviewed May 2026 by Anna Modlinska, Company Formation Specialist

 Should I buy a shelf GmbH/Sàrl or form a new one in Switzerland?

-Choose a shelf GmbH/Sàrl from EUR 9,000 when you need to be trading immediately, when banking onboarding speed matters, or when a counterparty insists on dealing with an established legal entity.
-Choose new formation from EUR 6,000 when you want to design the constitution, share classes, or registered name from scratch and you can wait 3 weeks for the Handelsregister entry.
-Both options come with the same fixed-fee scope, banking introduction, and post-formation support.
+Choose a shelf GmbH/Sàrl when you need to be trading immediately, when banking onboarding speed matters, or when a counterparty insists on dealing with an established legal entity.
+Choose new formation when you want to design the constitution, share classes, or registered name from scratch and you can wait 3 weeks for the Handelsregister entry.
+Both options come with the same service, banking introduction, and post-formation support.

 Does Switzerland have a public beneficial-ownership register?